tareko/peertube-importer/README.md

 and `PEERTUBE_PASS` before running the script.
 Set `USE_FIREFOX_COOKIES=true` if yt-dlp should use Firefox browser cookies for authenticated downloads.
-The PeerTube variables are required when uploading and when running `set_publish_date.py`, which uses the PeerTube API to update publication dates.
+The PeerTube variables are required when uploading and when running `set_publish_date.py`, which uses the PeerTube API and obtains an OAuth access token from the instance to update publication dates.

 ## Setting publication dates

-After uploading videos, run `set_publish_date.py` to update the PeerTube `publishedAt` field based on the original YouTube upload dates stored in the `yt_downloads/*.info.json` files and the mappings in `uploaded-map.txt`.
+After uploading videos, run `set_publish_date.py` to update the PeerTube `originallyPublishedAt` field based on the original YouTube upload dates stored in the `yt_downloads/*.info.json` files and the mappings in `uploaded-map.txt`.

 ```bash